orzkratos/errkratos/README.md

 fmt.Println(err == nil)  // false (!!)
 ```

-This causes serious issues in error handling. errkratos solves this through intelligent adaptation in all its functions.
+This causes issues in error handling. errkratos solves this through intelligent adaptation in each function.

 ### Clean Naming